 Teriaca – the Divine Potion

-Teriaca – the Divine Potion to “cure all evils”, was produced by apothecaries under license from the Venetian State.
-Out of the ninety apothecaries in Venice, only about forty were licensed to produce it under strict rules.
+Teriaca – the Divine Potion to “cure all evils”, was produced by Venetian apothecaries under license from the State.
+Out of the ninety apothecaries in Venice, only about forty were licensed to produce this medecine under strict rules.
 The license holders who were known as “teriacanti”, made the potion on the street in bronze cauldrons; carefully watched by the public and state officials.

 The production of Teriaca was considered to be a noble art; meaning Apothecaries could marry into Patrician families!